-Of course that is not as poetic sounding as the actual text but it sure puts it in perspective.
+Of course, that is not as poetic sounding like the actual text but it sure puts it in perspective.
 So as part of our relationship and fellowship with Christ, we are to cease striving, be still, and know that He is God (Psalm 46:10).

 The Lord is my shepherd; I shall not want.